Effect of control procedures on the evolution of entanglement in open quantum systems: Calculation for the evolution map acting on the qubit from the evolution map of the qubit plus charge-impurity in the case of telegraph noise

 After conjugating the matrix $V$ by $P$ we get:

 We can write this $16\times 16$ matrix $\tilde{V}$ as a $4\times 4$ matrix, where each of the element itself is a $4\times 4$ matrix $Z_{ij}$ where $i,j \in \{1,2,3,4\}$.
 Then the map $V_s$ acting on qubit is simply $V_{s\, ij} = {\rm Tr}(Z_{ij})$.
 From here we can get the corresponding $M$ matrix.
-Solving it analytically, in the present case, is not easy.
+It is not easy to solve it analytically in the present case.
 Therefore, we use numerical methods to calculate the evolution operator and entanglement evolution for a system of qubits.